-From the experts' point of view, the Master study program "Infection Prevention and Control" pursues clear and well-defined qualification objectives that are consistent with the strategic mission of Jouf University.
+From the experts' point of view, the Master study program "Nursing" pursues clear and well-defined qualification objectives that are consistent with the strategic mission of Jouf University.
 The experts recognize that the University follows a coherent educational strategy that connects undergraduate and postgraduate education.
-While most Bachelor programs are accredited nationally, the University aims to obtain international accreditation for its post-graduate programs, thereby enhancing its global visibility and competitiveness.
+While most Bachelor programs are accredited nationally, the University aims to obtain international accreditation for its postgraduate programs, thereby enhancing its global visibility and competitiveness.
 This approach underlines the University's commitment to continuous improvement and quality assurance at all academic levels.

-From a regional perspective, the experts emphasize that the program addresses the growing demand for qualified infection specialists in the Al-Jouf region.
-The University maintains strategic and institutional partnerships with local health institutions, which not only facilitate practical training opportunities but also contribute to high employability among graduates.
-As the University reports, there is currently a shortage of qualified infection specialists, which underscores the program's relevance and social importance.
+From a regional perspective, the experts emphasize that the program addresses the growing demand for qualified nurses in the Al-Jouf region.
+As the University states, the program is explicitly aligned with labor market needs in nursing.
+Stakeholders, hospitals and the Ministry of Health, emphasized the urgent requirement for specialized nurses.
+A comprehensive needs assessment was conducted before the program was launched, ensuring that the chosen tracks (Adult Health Nursing, Emergency, Maternity and Pediatric Nursing, and Community Nursing) address existing workforce gaps.
+However, at this time, only Emergency Nursing and Community Nursing are available.
+The other two tracks are planned for the near future.
+The University maintains strategic and institutional partnerships with local health institutions and hospitals, which not only facilitate practical training opportunities but also contribute to high employability among graduates.
+As the University reports, there is currently a shortage of qualified nurses, which underscores the program's relevance and social importance.